 VACCINATIONS

-TBE is prevalent in areas like Bavaria, Baden-Württemberg, southern Hesse, southeastern Thuringia, and Saxony.
-In 2022, six additional risk areas were identified, including three districts in Brandenburg and the urban district of Solingen in North Rhine-Westphalia.
+Bavaria, Baden-Württemberg, southern Hesse, southeastern Thuringia, Saxony, three districts in Brandenburg and the urban district of Solingen in North Rhine-Westphalia.

 The most effective prevention is protection against tick bites.